la2050/archive/_projects/2016/build-los-angeles-entrepreneurship-is-the-hook-and-college-is-the-goal.md

 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Student education pipeline","Youth unemployment and underemployment"]
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - District-wide graduation rates
+  - Student education pipeline
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  BUILD will use these funds to hire two key members of its new Los Angeles team, which will serve 600 students in 2017.
+BUILD inspires students from under-resourced communities to graduate from high school, develop critical life skills, and achieve post-secondary success through the highly engaging experience of launching their very own businesses.
+BUILD will hire its Volunteer Manager and its Student Success Program Manager to recruit 150 volunteer mentors and to work with 150 9th graders.
+project_areas:
+  - East LA
+  - City of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   For the 2015 – 2016 school year: